 blood urea nitrogen (BUN) in the blood.

-- Sometimes antidiuretic hormone (ADH)
+- Sometimes the level of antidiuretic hormone (ADH)

 called syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 It is sometimes

 seen in people who use some types of medicine or who have lung disease, cancer,

 or diseases of the brain and spinal cord.
 Serum osmolality levels can check to

 see if SIADH is present.